-- 10.5 Only members of the Cabinet and Ministers in charge of Departments have discretion to authorise special flights either for themselves or other Ministers within their Departments.
+Non-scheduled flights 10.6 Only members of the Cabinet and Ministers in charge of Departments have discretion to authorise special flights either for themselves or other Ministers within their Departments.
 Non-scheduled flights may be authorised when a scheduled service is not available, or when it is essential to travel by air, but the requirements of official or Parliamentary business or security considerations preclude the journey being made by a scheduled service.
-Use of special flights by Parliamentary Secretaries should only be approved in exceptional circumstances. - 10.6 Non-scheduled flights must not be diverted for journeys to or from party business or constituency visits.
-When the time factor is critical, diversions from direct routes may, however, be authorised to collect or deliver a Minister to an airfield near his or her home provided that the only extra cost results from the extra flying time needed to carry out the additional landing and take-off. - 10.7 In addition, Ministers travelling on business of the defence departments or visiting a Service or Defence Establishment may use Ministry of Defence aircrafts in accordance with rules and procedures approved by the Secretary of State for Defence.
+Use of special flights by Parliamentary Secretaries should only be approved in exceptional circumstances.

+10.7 Non-scheduled flights must not be diverted for journeys to or from party business or constituency visits.
+When the time factor is critical, diversions from direct routes may, however, be authorised to collect or deliver a Minister to an airfield near his or her home provided that the only extra cost results from the extra flying time needed to carry out the additional landing and take-off.

+10.8 In addition, Ministers travelling on business of the defence departments or visiting a Service or Defence Establishment may use Ministry of Defence aircrafts in accordance with rules and procedures approved by the Secretary of State for Defence.
-Ministers recalled from abroad

-10.8 If a Minister is abroad with permission and is called home for ministerial or Parliamentary reasons - including to vote - the cost of the extra journey back and forth may be met by public funds.
+- Ministers recalled from abroad 10.9 If a Minister is abroad with permission and is called home for ministerial or Parliamentary reasons - including to vote - the cost of the extra journey back and forth may be met by public funds. - UK visits 10.10 Ministers intending to make an official visit within the United Kingdom must inform in advance, and in good time, the MPs whose constituencies are to be included within the itinerary.

-UK visits

-- 10.9 Ministers intending to make an official visit within the United Kingdom must inform in advance, and in good time, the MPs whose constituencies are to be included within the itinerary. - 10.10 Similar courtesies should be extended when UK Ministers are visiting the constituencies of members of the Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly. - 10.11 Ministers who are planning official visits to Scotland, Wales and Northern Ireland should inform the Secretary of State concerned.
+10.11 Similar courtesies should be extended when UK Ministers are visiting the constituencies of members of the Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.

+10.12 Ministers who are planning official visits to Scotland, Wales and Northern Ireland should inform the Secretary of State concerned.
-Use of Official cars

-- 10.12 Ministers are permitted to use an official car for official business and for home to office journeys within a reasonable distance of London on the understanding that they are using the time to work.
-Where practicable, Ministers are encouraged to use public transport. - 10.13 The number of Ministers with allocated cars and drivers will be kept to a minimum, taking into account security and other relevant considerations.
-Other Ministers will be entitled to use cars from the Government Car Service Pool as needed.
+Use of Official cars 10.13 Ministers are permitted to use an official car for official business and for home to office journeys within a reasonable distance of London on the understanding that they are using the time to work.
+Where practicable, Ministers are encouraged to use public transport.

+10.14 The number of Ministers with allocated cars and drivers will be kept to a minimum, taking into account security and other relevant considerations.
+Other Ministers will be entitled to use cars from the Government

+Car Service Pool as needed.